Protected Park

 Appalachian National Scenic Trail Superintendent Wendy Janssen, said about the acquisition, “This acquisition highlights the power of partnership in preserving and protecting the Appalachian National Scenic Trail.
 The National Park Service thanks all those involved for their commitment and support to secure the Hogan Hollow property and this critical viewshed for the enjoyment and benefit of all.”

-Thousands of hikers see Hogan Hollow from McAfee Knob each year.
-The 3,197-foot overlook is thought to be one of the most scenic views on the A.T.
+The acquired land serves double duty for the AT.
+The trail runs through the property, and its addition replaces a narrower trail easement on that section of the trail.
+The acquisition also benefits the thousands of hikers who view Hogan Hollow each year from McAfee Knob, with its overlook thought to be one of the most scenic views on the AT.
 It’s been said that more pictures are taken there than any other place on the trail.
-This view could dramatically change if the property was developed or the trees cut, which happened on neighboring land.
-This project also protects a section of the trail which runs through the property.
+This view could have been dramatically changed if the property was developed or the trees cut, which happened on neighboring land.

-- Wider trail buffer helps keep sights and sounds from impacting hiking experience there.
+- • The wider trail buffer helps keep sights and sounds from impacting hiking experience.